 - Toilet Paper – Surprisingly, I don’t see this on many Day Pack hiking lists.
 I can’t imagine not taking this necessity.
 Remember to practice LNT!

-- Ziploc Bag – I always take one to carry out any type of trash.
+- Ziploc Bag – I always take one to carry out any trash.

 - Emergency Blanket – I carry the lightest one I can find for emergencies.
 It is a simple 2 oz.
 Mylar blanket that I believe I purchased from Amazon.